G-Roy-Neal/QuaternaryCalculator8/README.md

 ## Meeting details
   - First meeting
     - 09/05/23, 3:30PM
     - Dawson Vaal, Gavin Neal, Ryan Martinez, Tommy Nguyen...
-All attented.
+All attended.
     - This first meeting was great, the main focus was to get things rolling and to get tasks assigned to everyone.

   - Second meeting
     - 09/07/23, 3:30PM
     - Dawson Vaal, Gavin Neal, Ryan Martinez, Tommy Nguyen, Justyn Fox...
-All attented.
+All attended.
     - This second meeting was important to get the fine details refined and get things wrapped up before the deadline.